Honey Baklava with Meyer Lemons

 Baklava is one of those pastries that bring back many memories.
-When Thomas and I lived in Berlin, there were many neighborhood shops who sold freshly made baklava.
+When Thomas and I lived in Berlin, there were many neighborhood shops that sold freshly made baklava.
 Occasionally we treated ourselves to a piece or two.
-The honey you choose to use for a recipe such as baklava, really imparts a lot of taste.
-Therefore making it even more important that you use a super tasty honey! ;-)
+The honey you choose to use for a recipe such as a baklava, really imparts a lot of taste.
+Therefore making it even more important that you use super tasty honey! ;-)

 Our friend Regina developed this recipe for us!

 - ½ cup of Brazilian Acacia - Angico (Buy it on Amazon)

 - About ¾ of 16 oz package of phyllo dough

 - Zest from two Meyer lemons

 - ½ jar of Brazilian Acacia - Angico